 - Supporting the introduction of modern Purchasing systems – Centralization of Procurement processes.

 - Designing and supporting control measures for Pharmaceutical Spending.

 - Designing Improvements in Primary and Secondary Healthcare Services.

 - Improving the organization, management, coordination, monitoring and effectiveness of the mental health system.

 - Developing and introducing quality systems in hospitals and primary health care, as well as systems for the evaluation of the effectiveness and efficiency of the whole sector and its actors.

 - Promoting and supporting information technology and e-health services.

 Governments are faced with the daunting challenge of restructuring their maturing social security systems and adapting them to economic, social, demographic changes and evolving fiscal policies.
 Many countries with growing numbers of older people are planning to gradually increase retirement ages and extend the working lives of their citizens.
 Historical pension commitments made by governments may also challenge present and future fiscal sustainability, particularly when public expenditures on old-age pensions must be balanced against increasing governmental responsibilities for providing healthcare, education and promoting employment, all essential to the development of future generations.

-PLANET has accumulated considerable expertise and valuable insights of the strategic, political and decision making process in all above issues, and has successfully carried out sound projects to reform Social Care systems in Greece and abroad.
-Delivery of sustainable solutions is based on our deep sector knowledge, the seniority of our consultants, and the collaboration with prominent sector experts and leading advisory professionals and services firms.
+PLANET has accumulated considerable expertise and valuable insights into the strategic, political and decision making process in all of the above issues, and has successfully carried out sound projects to reform Social Care systems in Greece and abroad.
+Delivery of sustainable solutions is based on our deep sector knowledge, the seniority of our consultants, and collaboration with prominent sector experts and leading advisory professionals and services firms.